mhdawson/testing/coverage/README.md

 * Nightly scheduled job - We have a job in jenkins which is scheduled to run at 11 EST each night.
   [node-test-commit-linux-coverage](https://ci.nodejs.org/view/All/job/node-test-commit-linux-coverage/).
-* At the end of the scheduled job it rsnyc's the generated data to the benchmarking data machine.
+* At the end of the scheduled job it rsync's the generated data to the benchmarking data machine.
 We do this so that once the job is complete the data is in a place where we know we can pull it from, and that pulling that data will not affect any other jobs (for example jobs measuring